spankoj/react-meme-scraper/README.md

-# Meme Scraper App
+# Meme Generator App

-## App in react to make possible scrape 10 first image of a website
+## App in React that allows for users to generate and download memes using the https://memegen.link/ website.

+### Options:

+1. Enter text for the top and bottom of the meme
+2. Change the meme photo
+3. Download the meme